Jesse Owens: The Jesse Owens Rising Star Award

-Beginning in 2024, a collaboration among the Owens family, the Jesse Owens Foundation, and the Wanda Diamond League will recognize two exceptional emerging top-performing male and female athletes, aged 23 or under.
+Beginning in 2024, a collaboration among the Owens family, the Jesse Owens Foundation, and the Wanda Diamond League recognized two exceptional emerging top-performing male and female athletes, aged 23 or under.

-Each winner will receive a bronze statuette of Owens designed by Belgian sculptor Jan Desmarets.
-Two oak trees will also be planted in the host city in honor of the two winners.
+Each winner receives a bronze statuette of Owens designed by Belgian sculptor Jan Desmarets.
+Two oak trees are planted in the host city in honor of the two winners.

 The inaugural awards ceremony was held in Brussels in September 2024, honoring 2023 World Championship silver medalist Diribe Welteji as the top female performer and 2024 Olympic gold medalist Letsile Tebogo as the top male performer.